Identify and quantify threatening microbes

 Frequently Asked Questions

-LifeCheck DNA 16S Sequencing characterizes and provides insight into the microbial community present, and in what relative proportion.
+- LifeCheck DNA 16S Sequencing characterizes and provides insight into the entire microbial community present, and in what relative proportion.
+Once the microbial community makeup is determined, a trained microbiologist can determine the types of functions (harmful activities) the microbial community may be capable of.

-LifeCheck DNA qPCR is innovative genetic testing that detects and accurately quantifies specific microbes without the need for growth media.
+- LifeCheck DNA qPCR is innovative genetic testing that allows the user to target and accurately quantify specific subgroups or types of microbes without the need for growth media.